nagyben/CarND-Traffic-Sign-Classifier-Project/README.md

 ![100kph](german-signs/7_100kph.jpeg)
 This one should be impossible - the sign makes up about 10% of the picture.

-All of these images were quite big and so needed to be resized to 32x32:
+All of these images were quite big and so needed to be resized to 32x32.
+The ground truth labels are given above the image:

 ![german-signs](examples/german-signs.png)